-The Certified Quality Engineer is a professional who understands the principles of product and service quality evaluation and control.
-This body of knowledge and applied technologies include, but are not limited to, development and operation of quality control systems, application and analysis of testing and inspection procedures, the ability to use metrology and statistical methods to diagnose and correct improper quality control practices, an understanding of human factors and motivation, facility with quality cost concepts and techniques, and the knowledge and ability to develop and administer management information systems and to audit quality systems for deficiency identification and correction.
+The Certified Quality Engineer (CQE) is a professional who understands the principles of product and service quality evaluation and control.
+The CQE Body of Knowledge (BoK) and applied technologies include, but are not limited to, development and operation of quality control systems, application and analysis of testing and inspection procedures, the ability to use metrology and statistical methods to diagnose and correct improper quality control practices, an understanding of human factors and motivation, facility with quality cost concepts and techniques, and the knowledge and ability to develop and administer management information systems and to audit quality systems for deficiency identification and correction.

-- Review the body of knowledge in preparation for the ‘ASQ’ Certified Quality Engineer examination
+- Review the BoK in preparation for the ASQ CQE examination

 - Master the effective use of the tools covered in the quantitative methods, reliability, and acceptance sampling sections of the body of knowledge

-- Apply the components of the Body of Knowledge (BOK) to further focus their preparation efforts
+- Apply the components of the BoK to further focus their preparation efforts

 - Refine their thinking approach in preparation for the ‘constructed response’ section of the examination

 - Practice mock exams